This creamy tomato Florentine soup is a delicious fall recipe! Super warming and filling with some crackers or bread!

 Remove pan from heat and puree the vegetables with an immersion blender.
 Add the spices and stir.

-Return the pan to the burner and add the almond milk and dairy free cream cheese.
+Return the pan to the burner and add the non-dairy milk and dairy free cream cheese.
 Heat over low heat and stir until cheese is melted and combined.

 Add more salt and pepper as desired.
 Serve immediately.